-3.1 Output Data Format
+4.1 Output Data Format

 To perform a command, the primary uses the output command format to send four 16-bit words to the interface.
-These four words contain the command and any parameters necessary to execute it.
-The output command format is shown in Table 3-1.
+These four words contain the command and the necessary parameters to execute it.
+The output command format is shown in Table 4-1.